 The per capita income in Montebello in 2018 was $75,482, which is wealthy relative to New York and the nation.
 This equates to an annual income of $301,928 for a family of four.

 Montebello is a somewhat ethnically-diverse village.
 The people who call Montebello home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Montebello residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Montebello include German, Irish, English, and Russian.
+The greatest number of Montebello residents report their race to be White, followed by Asian.
+Important ancestries of people in Montebello include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Montebello is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Langs. of India.